-In addition, for some ESP settings like API keys, Anymail will look for a setting without the ANYMAIL prefix if it can't find the Anymail one.
+In addition, for some ESP settings like API keys, Anymail will look for a setting without the ANYMAIL_prefix if it can't find the Anymail one.
 (This can be helpful if you are using other Django apps that work with the same ESP.)

 '''

-MAILGUN_API_KEY = "12345" # used only if neither ANYMAIL["MAILGUN_API_KEY"] # nor ANYMAIL_MAILGUN_API_KEY have been set
+MAILGUN_API_KEY = "12345" # used only if neither ANYMAIL["MAILGUN_API_KEY"]

+nor ANYMAIL_MAILGUN_API_KEY have been set

 '''

-Finally, for complex use cases, you can override most settings on a per-instance basis by providing keyword args where the instance is initialized (e.g., in a get_connection() call to create an email backend instance, or in View.as_view() call to set up webhooks in a custom urls.py).
-To get the kwargs parameter for a setting, drop "ANYMAIL" and the ESP name, and lowercase the rest: e.g., you can override ANYMAIL_MAILGUN_API_KEY by passing api_key="abc" to get_connection().
+Finally, for complex use cases, you can override most settings on a per-instance basis by providing keyword args where the instance is initialized (e.g., in a get_connection() call to create an email backend instance, or in a View. as_view() call to set up webhooks in a custom urls.py).
+To get the kwargs parameter for a setting, drop "ANYMAIL" and the ESP name, and lowercase the rest: e.g., you can override ANYMAIL_MAILGUN_API_KEY for a particular connection by calling get_connection("anymail.backends.mailgun.EmailBackend", api_key="abc").
 See Mixing email backends for an example.